hellmarbecker/blog/_drafts/processing-flight-radar-ads-b-data-with-decodable-and-imply.markdown

 - generates an event stream from flight radar data
 - converts this stream into JSON format using [Decodable](https://www.decodable.co/)
 - and ingests these JSON events into [Imply Polaris](https://imply.io/imply-polaris/) using the new Pull Ingestion feature that was released in August 2022.

+## Technologies Used

+Imply's analytical platform, based on [Apache Druid](https://druid.apache.org/), is a great tool for fast event analytics, and with the advent of [Imply Polaris](https://imply.io/imply-polaris/) as a managed service these capabilities are ever easier to use.

+Imply will be the final destination of the data pipeline and the visualization tool to the end user.

+In order to prepare streaming data for ingestion by Druid, [Apache Flink](https://flink.apache.org/) has become a popular programming framework.
+[Decodable](https://www.decodable.co/) is a no-code streaming ETL service on top of Flink that allows data engineers to configure stream processing pipelines using a graphical interface.
+Instead of programming the entire pipeline in Java, Decodable has a concept of simple building blocks:

+- _Connections_ are the interface to external data sources and sinks, such as streaming platforms or databases.
+They connect to streams.
+- _Pipelines_ are processing blocks: their inputs and outputs are streams.
+A pipeline has a piece of SQL that defines the processing.
+- _Streams_ connect pipelines to connections or to other pipelines.
+A stream has a schema defining the fields and their types.

+If you build a processing pipeline using these blocks, Decodable compiles them into Flink code behind the scenes.
+I am going to use Decodable to do some parsing and preprocessing on the data.

+[Confluent Cloud](https://confluent.cloud/) is Confluent's managed streaming service based on [Apache Kafka](https://kafka.apache.org/).
+This will supply the streams (topics) that tie everything together.

 ## Generating Data